Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Conclusions

 The radio coverage are still deficient, but some programs are ongoing (Richards et al. 2014, Angelakis et al. in preparation, L\"ahteenm\"aki et al. in preparation).

-The main results calculated from the data are: \begin{itemize} \item The estimated masses of the central black holes ($10^{6-8}M_{\odot}$) and Eddington ratios (0.01--$0.49L_{\rm Edd}$) are in the range typical of NLS1s, with one outlier, J2007$-$4434, at $0.003L_{\rm Edd}$.
-The masses are smaller than those of blazars ($10^{8-10}M_{\odot}$), indicating that we are studying a new different regime of the mass-accretion parameter space. \item The calculated jet powers ($10^{42.6-45.6}$~erg~s$^{-1}$) are generally lower than those of FSRQs and partially overlapping, but still slightly smaller than those of BL Lac objects.
+The main results calculated from the data are: \begin{itemize} \item The estimated masses of the central black holes ($10^{6-8}M_{\odot}$) and Eddington ratios (0.01--$0.49L_{\rm Edd}$) are in the range typical of NLS1s.
+The masses are lower than those of blazars ($10^{8-10}M_{\odot}$), indicating that we are studying a new different regime of the mass-accretion parameter space. \item The calculated jet powers ($10^{42.6-45.6}$~erg~s$^{-1}$) are generally lower than those of FSRQs and partially overlapping, but still slightly lower than those of BL Lac objects.
 Once normalised by the mass of the central black holes, the jet powers of the three populations are consistent with each other, indicating the scalability of the jet. \end{itemize}

 The inferences that can be drawn from this study are that, despite the observational differences, the central engine of RLNLS1s is quite similar to that of blazars, as indicated by the scalability of the jet emission.
-The difficulties in finding this type of source might be due to the small observed power and an intermittent activity of the jet.
-Large monitoring programs with high-performance instruments (e.g., SKA) should allow us to greatly improve our understanding of these sources, which will lead to a better understanding of the more general issue of the physics of relativistic jets and how they are generated.
+The difficulties in finding this type of source might be due to the low observed power and an intermittent activity of the jet.
+Large monitoring programs with high-performance instruments (e.g. SKA) should allow us to greatly improve our understanding of these sources, which will lead to a better understanding of the more general issue of the physics of relativistic jets and how they are generated.

 \onltab{

 }

 \onllongtab{ \begin{landscape} \end{landscape} }